 Things to do in Sydney in June

-Australian Badminton Open – Darling Harbour – 7th June to 12th June
+Australian Badminton Open – Sydney Olympic Park – 20th June to 25th June 2017

 One of the best things to do in Sydney in June maybe new to you, something a little different.
 Anyone for Badminton?
 Not just any old game, we are talking international competition from around the globe.